dbilgili/GoogleTranslate/README.md

 There are two options to toggle, which can be accessed by right clicking on the tray icon

-- __Remember language:__ When enabled this option saves your last selected languages.
+- __Remember languages:__ When enabled this option saves your last selected languages.
 - __Clear on blur:__ When enabled this option clears the input field when the application window is hidden.